 "Buffet" is an attractive clock, designed to grace the wall of your kitchen or bath.
 The plastic case may be had (in 1938) in ivory, green, white, black or red.
 The black numerals are on a cream background.
 Like all Telechrons, it is powered with the famous self-starting Telechron motor, sealed in oil for quietness and long life.

-to find working Telechron kitchen clocks residing in their replacement's box--a testament
+Telechron kitchen clocks residing in their replacement's box--a testament

 to their strong constitutions.
-Buffet came
+Buffet came in more colors

 |All-original, first-generation Buffet ready for re-assembly.
 Here's what a 1937 Buffet had that a 1950's Buffet didn't: Beetle case and back, NICRAL bezel, rayon cord with bakelite plug, early H rotor with wings and solid brass spreader posts, screwed-together movement (as opposed to one staked together), two-tone dial (no red hash marks), nickeled, straight-knurled set knob (missing from this photo--I always forget something), extra lock washers for the rear case screws (totally unnecessary but original) and finally, the split-feather sweep hand.
 Actually, the sweep hand was the first thing to go; if your Buffet has one, it's OLD.||Back together.
 I got this jewel at the flea market for $10.
 It wasn't even dirty inside and the lady selling it says it was running when she took it off the wall.
 (I did clean it anyway.)
 Amazing.|